trinodb/trino.io/community.md

       <div class="community-content-container slack-content-container">
         <div class="slack-text-container">
           <h2>Join the discussion</h2>
           <p>The Trino community is very active and helpful on Slack, with users and developers from all around the world.
-If you need help using or running Trino, this is the place to ask.</p>
+If you need help using or running Trino, this is the place to ask.
+Check out the following channels,
+          and find <a href="./slack.html">many more for specific topics</a>.</p>
         </div>
         <div class="slack-stats-container">
           <div class="community-stats">
-            <span>7035</span>
+            <span>8126</span>
             Slack members
           </div>
           <div class="community-stats">